iMoneza/documentation/docs/javascript-library.md

   });
 ```

-### `openModalFrame` Method

-The `openModalFrame` method opens the modal frame with a URL you specify.
-It takes one parameter, the URL to open in the IFRAME inside the modal frame.

-### `closeModalFrame` Method

-The `closeModalFrame` method closes the modal frame that was previously opened with a call to `openModalFrame`.
-It takes no parameters.

 ### `logOut` Method

 The `logOut` method will log out the current user.
 It will perform a redirect to iMoneza to log the user out on both iMoneza and the your site.